Get yours HERE

 Start by painting your piece however you like.
-In this case I took an old wheelback chair and painted it in Miss Mustard Seed Milk paint Eulalie's Sky as the base colour and Marzipan as the top colour.
-I used Miss Mustard Seed Furniture Wax as the resist between the layers to give a 2 tone vintage feel to the piece.
-If your paint is a chalk or milk paint that need sealing do 2 coats of clear varnish before doing the transfer.
-If using Fusion Mineral Paint you can skip this step.
+In this case I took an old wheelback chair and painted it in 2 colours of Milk Paint I used Furniture Wax as the resist between the layers to give a 2 tone vintage feel to the piece.
+If your paint is Annie Sloan Chalk Paint or milk paint it will need sealing with 2 coats of clear lacquer before doing the transfer.
+If using Harmony Mineral Paint you can skip this step.

 Here it is all painted and sanded smooth.